MSudany/word_statistics/README.md

 ## Introduction<a name="introduction"></a>

 Welcome to the documentation for the Word Statistics GUI, a Java application designed for analyzing text files within a specified directory.
-This documentation aims to help computer science students understand the structure, functionality, and key components of the program.
+This documentation aims to help users understand the structure, functionality, and key components of the program.

 ## Overview<a name="overview"></a>